 When I was living with my parents, we always enjoyed watching The Discovery Channel and Animal Planet.
 We get engulfed in the life-cycles of the animals, reptiles, amphibians, birds, fish, insects and plants and their journey through this life.
+I love to learn about the discovery of our planet.

 I can’t help but think about the creativity, tenacity, intelligence, and beauty of these creatures.
 No matter how much evolution takes place, two things are still certain: All creatures struggle to survive, and they have a strong desire to reproduce.
 That’s life.
 Watch this short NASA video that highlights Earth from Space: